Line No. 4

 medium and low frequency transmitters.
 These adaptations are imposed by the

-wavelength involved and the resulting physical dimensions required of
+long wavelength involved and the resulting physical dimensions required of

 the antenna.
 The dipole antenna is modified in that its lower